ashishnflx/movie_api/README.md

 4. Start service once step #3 is done.
    Run - `./startserver.sh`
    NOTE - It takes 8 minutes to initialise the data.
-Don't get worried if you see error for large key, its non fatal error and will
-          be fixed later.

    STEP FOR PRODUCTION MIGRATION:
 5. Initialise data by running sql script.
 (NOT NEEDED)